Martin Frizell has shared a new picture of wife Fiona Phillips and admitted that he can see her “slipping away”.

-Martin has revealed in a new interview that Fiona is now in the advanced stages of early-onset Alzheimer’s.
+Martin also spoke about his wife over the weekend.
+He said that Fiona is now in the advanced stages of early-onset Alzheimer’s.
 He also shared that, since the release of their book last summer, Fiona’s condition has deteriorated.

 Martin shared that as well as the memory loss Fiona has been forced to endure, she is also still in terrible pain.
 It’s something that she’s been struggling with for months.
 The cause of the pain remains undiagnosed.